-Webb's backplane is the large structure which holds and supports the big hexagonal mirrors of the telescope.
-The backplane has an important job as it must support the weight of the 21-foot (6.5 m) diameter mirror, but it also will be carrying 7,500 lbs (2400 kg) of telescope optics and instruments.
+Webb's backplane is the large structure that holds and supports the big hexagonal mirrors of the telescope.
+The backplane has an important job as it must carry not only the 21 ft (6.5 m) diameter primary mirror plus other telescope optics but also the entire module of scientific instruments.
+All told, the backplane carries more than 2 1/2 tons (about 2400kg) of hardware.

 Being the "spine" of the mirror requires it to essentially be motionless while the mirrors move to see far into deep space.
 Imagine holding the handle of a magnifying glass to see a tiny object.
 If your hand shakes a lot, it will be hard to focus on the object.
 Just as you would have to hold the magnifying glass handle steady with your hand, the Webb backplane has to hold the telescope mirrors steady, to allow them to focus.